 Open-ended Car Lease vs. Closed-ended Car Lease

 There are two main types of car leases you may get; an open-ended car lease or a close-ended car lease.
 A closed-ended car lease is when the customer and the car dealer agree upon a certain degree of wear and tear a vehicle will endure during a car lease.
 It’s understandable that a vehicle’s value will naturally decrease as you drive and use it regularly.
 At the end of a closed-ended car lease, the customer will not have to pay any more after giving the vehicle back to the dealership.
-However, if there is excessive damage, major market value loss, or if the customer exceed the allotted mileage limits, they may be responsible for paying out the difference.
+However, if there is excessive damage, major market value loss, or if the customer exceeds the allotted mileage limits, they may be responsible for paying out the difference.

 An open-ended car lease does not include the equity a vehicle may have in the future on the lease contract.
 Open-ended leases give the customer the opportunity to earn a refund at the end of their leasing contract if the vehicle is worth more than the lease company expects.
 Unfortunately, if the car is worth significantly less when the lease contract terms are over, the customer may be responsible for additional fees or payments.